Incision and Drainage CPT Coding Guideline

 Coding guideline for Incision and drainage

-Extensive Packing used
+Extensive Packing used.

 Subsequent Wound closure.

-Scenario 3: If a doctor drains a small abscess that is only in the top layer of the skin, it is billed using the skin (integumentary system) incision and drainage codes.
+Answer: If a doctor drains a small abscess that is only in the top layer of the skin, it is billed using the skin (integumentary system) incision and drainage codes.

 But if the abscess is deeper than the superficial skin, you must use the code from the body system where the abscess is located.